testacc2022/cfront-3/README.md

 It can build itself through valgrind without any invalid memory access (of course it leaks memory as usual for this kind of software and it's epoch).

-Added a github workflow to build on linux for 32/64 bits see the output at https://github.com/mingodad/cfront-3/actions
+### Added a github workflow to build on linux for 32/64 bits, cross compile for Windows with mingw64 also native OSX see the output at https://github.com/mingodad/cfront-3/actions